 In March 2013, the Company entered into the Purchase and Sale Agreement between the Company and BioPharma Secured Investments III Holdings Cayman LP, or Biopharma, a Cayman Islands exempted limited partnership, providing for the purchase of a debt like instrument, or the Senior Secured Notes.
 Under the agreement, the Company received \$50 million, less \$500,000 in funding and facility payments, at the initial closing in April 2013.
 The scheduled quarterly payments on the Senior Secured Notes are subject to the net sales of (i) Qsymia and (ii) any other obesity agent developed or marketed by us or our affiliates or licensees.
 The scheduled quarterly payments, other than the payment(s) scheduled to be made in the second quarter of 2018, are capped at the lower of the scheduled payment amounts or 25% of the net sales of (i) and (ii) above.
-Accordingly, if 25% of the net sales is less than the scheduled quarterly payment, then 25% of the net sales is due for that quarter, with the exception of the payment(s) scheduled to be made in the second quarter of 2018, when any unpaid scheduled quarterly payments plus any accrued and unpaid make whole premiums must be paid.
+Accordingly, if 25% of the net sales is less than the scheduled quarterly payment, then 25% of the net sales is due for that quarter, with the exception of the payment(s) scheduled to be made in the second quarterly payment plus any accrued and unpaid make whole premiums must be paid.
 Any quarterly payment less than the scheduled quarterly payment amount will be subject to a make whole premium equal to the applicable scheduled quarterly payment of the preceding quarter less the actual payment made to BioPharma for the preceding quarter multiplied by 1.03.
 The Company may elect to pay full scheduled quarterly payments if it chooses.

-For the three months ended March 31, 2016, the interest expense related to the Senior Secured Notes was \$1.2 million, including amortization of deferred financing costs amounting to \$76,000.
-For the three months ended March 31, 2015, the interest expense related to the Senior Secured Notes was \$1.7 million, including amortization of deferred financing costs amounting to \$109,000.
+For the three and six months ended June 30, 2016, the interest expense related to the Senior Secured Notes was \$1.1 million and \$2.3 million, respectively, including amortization of deferred financing costs of \$67,000 and \$142,000, respectively.
+For the three and six months ended June 30, 2015, the interest expense related to the Senior Secured Notes was \$1.7 million and \$3.4 million, respectively, including amortization of deferred financing costs of \$104,000 and \$213,000, respectively.